+B.Tech Biotechnology 2022-2023

+Semester-I

-B.Tech Biotechnology 2021-2022 Semester-I 21BTBT101 English 4H-3C
+22BTBT101 English 4H-3C

 Instruction Hours/week: L:2 T:0 P:2 Marks: Internal:40 External:60 Total:100

+End Semester Exam: 3 Hours

-- To enable students to attain fluency and accuracy to inculcate proficiency in professional communication to meet the growing demand in the field of Global communication. - To help students acquire their ability to speak effectively in real life situations. - To inculcate the habit of reading and to develop their effective reading skills. - To ensure that students use dictionary to improve their active and passive vocabulary. - To enable students to improve their lexical, grammatical and communicative competence.
+• Enable students to Artificial Intelligence and Data Science, Computer Science and Design fluency and accuracy to inculcate proficiency in professional communication to meet the growing demand in the field of Global communication

+- Help students acquire their ability to speak effectively in real life situations. - Inculcate the habit of reading and to develop their effective reading skills. - Ensure that students use dictionary to improve their active and passive vocabulary. - Enable students to improve their lexical, grammatical and communicative competence. - Enrich the knowledge of official document writing such as Note taking, Precise writing etc.